Ramblurr/precis-unicode-dataset/README.md

 The LetterDigits category explicitly includes Mn (Nonspacing_Mark) characters.
 When U+111C9 changed from Po to Mn, it became eligible for inclusion in IdentifierClass, changing its derived property value from ID_DIS or FREE_PVAL to PVALID.

+This change from disallowed to allowed is not a backwards incompatible change for strings already stored and processed by PRECIS implementations.

+**Anomaly**

+I-D draft-nemoto-precis-unicode14-00 includes this codepoint in two tables, once in the "Changes from derived propery value ID_DIS or FREE_PVAL to PVALID" section, and again in the "Changes from derived propery value UNASSIGNED to either PVALID.."

 **Resolution**

-From Unicode 8.0.0 through 10.0.0 U+111C9 was not allowed in the IdentifierClass.
-Starting with Unicode 11 this changed and U+111C9 is allowed (PVALID).

-This change from disallowed to allowed is not a backwards incompatible change for strings already stored and processed by PRECIS implementations.
+The inclusion of U+11C9 by T. Nemoto  in the second table is is an error.

 ---

-#### U+166D (CANADIAN SYLLABICS CHI SIGN) - Unicode 11.0.0 → 12.0.0
+### U+166D (CANADIAN SYLLABICS CHI SIGN) - Unicode 11.0.0 → 12.0.0

-**Anomaly**

 In Unicode 12.0.0 the Unicode properties for U+166D were changed as documented in Unicode Technical Committee Meeting 157 decision [157-C16] [[L2/18-272]](#L2-18-272): the General Category was changed from Po (Other_Punctuation) to So (Other_Symbol), and the Terminal_Punctuation property was changed from Yes to No.